commuterjoy/experiments/README.md

 ## Usage

 Let's say we want to test the effectiveness of a button that says 'help' versus one that says 'stuck?'.
 Our hypothesis is that, when a user sees an error message, 2% more people will click 'help' than 'stuck?'.

-First we **profile** describes our test.
-We represent that has a plain JavaScript object with a unique test identifier.
+To represent the test in code form we create a **profile** - a plain JavaScript object with a unique test identifier.

 ```
 var profile = {